OrcaEchoAI/OrcaEdit-Chatbot/index.md

-**Orcarina** is a Google Slides add-on that brings an AI-powered assistant directly into your slide-creation workflow.
+**Orcarina** is a Google Slides™ add-on that brings an AI-powered assistant directly into your slide-creation workflow.

-With Orcarina, you can stay in the flow of your presentation while getting instant help brainstorming ideas, refining slide text, and enhancing clarity — all within Google Slides.
+With Orcarina, you can stay in the flow of your presentation while getting instant help brainstorming ideas, refining slide text, and enhancing clarity — all within Google Slides™.

 ---

 ### ✨ Key Features
-- Open a side chat panel while editing in **Google Slides**
+- Open a side chat panel while editing in **Google Slides™**
 - Ask **Orcarina** to suggest titles, talking points, or slide summaries
 - Generate creative phrasing or bullet points instantly
 - Lightweight, privacy-first design — no complicated setup required